 As Little Joe became more popular and we began to print more issues, the Risograph became less cost-effective, so we made the difficult decision to start printing with a lithograph printer.
 This has partly led to the magazine's shift from fanzine towards the more "legitimate" journal, although I think it still sits somewhere in between.

 You have quite the contributors list, including the academic Douglas Crimp, MoMA curator Stuart Comer, author Abdellah Taïa, and writer and activist Sarah Schulman.
 How do you go about soliciting such talented people?

 When I started, I was amazed by how responsive people were to the project.
 I was just an eager fanboy asking nicely!
 The way in which the magazine has grown and gained such respect means that the whole process has become easier in a way because people understand what Little Joe is.

 What do you think has been the biggest coup for you?

 It's an interesting point.
-I think Little Joe is actively trying to preserve something that is absolutely being lost but, that said, since the publication first launched in 2010 I've witnessed a growing interest in these subjects and, due to the explosion in online journalism, seen so many more people writing about queer film.
-Obviously we are watching films in an entirely different way than our queer elders did when they were our age – there are so many more films being made with a wider variety of subjects and representations today.
+I think Little Joe is actively trying to preserve something that is absolutely being lost.
+But, that said, since the publication first launched in 2010, I've witnessed a growing interest in these subjects, and due to the explosion in online journalism, I've seen so many more people writing about queer film.
+Obviously we are watching films in an entirely different way than our queer elders did when they were our age—there are so many more films being made with a wider variety of subjects and representations today.